No Products in the Cart

 You should brush your baby’s teeth twice daily as soon as the first tooth appears.
 Take a grain-sized quantity of fluoride-containing toothpaste on a baby toothbrush to brush the teeth.
 It is necessary to monitor your kid while brushing until he/she turns seven or eight years old.

 Teething is a normal process that may cause some pain, discomfort, and irritability.
-Comfort your baby using the simple remedies discussed above.
+You can comfort your baby with the best non-toxic baby teethers and the simple remedies discussed above.
 Seek your pediatrician’s advice to make the challenging teething days easier for both of you.

 LEAVE A COMMENT